Harry E. Seyler

 Harry E. Seyler (August 20, 1908 – January 23, 1994) was an American politician and educator.

 Born in York, Pennsylvania, Seyler served in the United States Army during World War II.
-He went to University of Pennsylvania and then taught social studies in the York public school and was principal and assistant superintendent.
-Seyler served in the Pennsylvania House of Representatives 1948–1954 and then in the Pennsylvania State Senate 1954–1962 as a Democrat.
+He went to the University of Pennsylvania, taught social studies in the York public school and was principal and assistant superintendent.
+Seyler served in the Pennsylvania House of Representatives from 1948–1954 and then in the Pennsylvania State Senate from 1954–1962 as a Democrat.
 He died in York, Pennsylvania.